franciscrot/dma/interventions.md

 - Spudger – A small plastic or nylon pry tool used to open devices and disconnect cables without scratching or shorting components.
 - SMD (Surface-Mount Device) – A small electronic component soldered directly onto the surface of a circuit board, common in phones.
 - PCB (Printed Circuit Board) – The main board inside a device that holds components and connects them using thin copper tracks.
-- Flux – A substance used during soldering to help solder flow smoothly and form strong electrical connections.
+- Flux – Used during soldering to help solder flow smoothly and form strong electrical connections.
 - Hot Air Rework Station – A tool that blows controlled hot air to remove or attach small surface-mounted components.
 - Multimeter – A handheld tester used to measure voltage, resistance, and continuity when diagnosing faults.
-- BGA (Ball Grid Array) – A type of chip attached underneath with tiny solder balls; common in smartphones and harder to repair.
+- BGA (Ball Grid Array) – Type of chip attached underneath with tiny solder balls.
-- Ribbon (Flex) Cable – A thin, flexible cable that connects parts like screens or cameras to the main board.
+- Ribbon (Flex) Cable – Thin, flexible cable that connects parts like screens or cameras to the main board.
-- ESD (Electrostatic Discharge) – Static electricity that can damage electronics; anti-static mats and wrist straps help prevent it.
+- ESD (Electrostatic Discharge) – Static electricity that can damage electronics. anti-static mats and wrist straps can help. prevent it.
 </details>

-<details><summary>Resources</summary>
+<details markdown="1"><summary>Resources</summary>
 - [iFixit](https://www.ifixit.com/) Wiki-style collection of step-by-step phone repair instructions and teardowns for many common device models.
 - Stanford: [Intro to soldering](https://sites.google.com/stanford.edu/soldering-internal/learning)
 - My Computer Works: [A beginner's guide to DIY device repair tools](https://www.mycomputerworks.co.uk/a-beginners-guide-to-diy-device-repair-tools-in-2024/)